 Many stores weave through the Main Street Bartow district, but a few stand out.
 Visiting Bartow is worth it for these stores alone:

 Prepare to indulge and splurge.
-Walking in here, Leah and I knew we’d be spending some cash.
-The smell alone will entice you, but once you start to comb through the vast collection, you will be in trouble!
+Leah and I knew we’d be spending some cash walking in here.
+The smell alone will entice you, but you will be in trouble once you comb through the vast collection!

-As a family-owned company, Rafa Natural offers locally crafted, natural, vegan, and organic skincare and bath and body lines of products.
+Rafa Natural offers locally crafted, natural, vegan, and organic skincare and bath and body lines as a family-owned company.
 Are you looking for a bath bomb or a bar of soap?
 Overwhelming options await.
 In the market for natural and affordable skincare?
 Check.
-And, affordable is an understatement.
+And cheap is an understatement.

-We bought all kinds of goodies from the eye cream, the face scrub, the body scrub, soaps, and serums.
+We bought goodies from eye cream, face scrub, body scrub, soaps, and serums.
 Check out their website to see the pricing.
 You can’t beat the pricing.
-I’m halfway through my Aha Facial scrub that I love, and I will be getting more.
+I’m halfway through my Aha Facial scrub, which I love, and I will get more.
 The lemon sugar body scrub is unlike others, it lathers into a creamy yet abrasive texture, and it’s not oily.
 I only bought the sample of the scrub, which was a mistake.
 As a result, I will be ordering more of the lemon sugar body scrub.

 Rafa Natural makes their products onsite, and they have a considerable household selection that’s as impressive as the beauty products.

-This store should be on any girls list of stores to check out, and it’s worth the drive.
-Between Fancy Flea Cottage and Rafa Natural, I encourage you to make the trip for these stores alone.
+This store should be on any girls’ list of stores to check out, and it’s worth the drive.
+Between Fancy Flea Cottage and Rafa Natural, I encourage you to make the trip to these stores alone.

 I don’t even know where to start with Fancy Flea Cottage!
 Shall we say an explosion of shabby chick vintage fare that is eloquent and tasteful?
 I would buy everything in this store if I did not share my home with Brian!
 A girl’s girl store with everything you ever dreamed of having in your house — the things our husbands loathe.